 You can find more information about relationship types for Salesforce here.

 Ultimately, Salesforce is a leader in the tech space.
 For companies looking to get the most out of their data, working with Salesforce is a must.
-While Salesforce is great on its own, its made even better when paired with the Integrat.io platform.
-With Integrat.io, you can set up easy to use and functional data pipelines between Salesforce and almost any other server or cloud data warehouse.
+While Salesforce is great on its own, it's made even better when paired with the Integrate.io platform.
+With Integrate.io, you can set up easy-to-use and functional data pipelines between Salesforce and almost any other server or cloud data warehouse.